Died aged 58

 Theatre royal A theatre stood on the site of this building from circa 1700-1884.
 Charles Dickens visited it as a boy and later wrote about it in "The Uncommercial Traveller" and "The Mystery of Edwin Drood".

-Star Hill, Rochester, United Kingdom where he visited
+Star Hill, Rochester, United Kingdom where they visited

 Watts' Charity Charles Dickens visited Watts' Charity on May 11th, 1854, and subsequently wrote "The Seven Poor Travellers".

-High Street, Rochester, United Kingdom where he visited (1854)
+High Street, Rochester, United Kingdom where they visited (1854)

 Mr. Tope's This was the home of Mr. Tope, the chief verger of the cathedral in "The Mystery of Edwin Drood".
 It is the last building mentioned in the writings of Charles Dickens.

-High Street, Rochester, United Kingdom where he mentioned in The Mystery of Edwin Drood
+High Street, Rochester, United Kingdom where they mentioned in The Mystery of Edwin Drood

 Charles Dickens 1812-1870 author of The Pickwick Papers stayed here

-The Angel Hotel, Angel Hill, Bury St Edmunds, United Kingdom where he stayed
+The Angel Hotel, Angel Hill, Bury St Edmunds, United Kingdom where they stayed

 Charles Dickens 1812-1870 was a frequent visitor to the Bedford Hotel which stood on this site until 1964

-Holiday Inn Hotel (former Bedford Hotel), 137 Kings Road, Brighton, United Kingdom where he stayed
+Holiday Inn Hotel (former Bedford Hotel), 137 Kings Road, Brighton, United Kingdom where they stayed

 Charles Dickens dwelt here 1840